Three new business leaders join Board of Directors of US-India Strategic Partnership Forum | Business

 Three new business leaders join Board of Directors of US-India Strategic Partnership Forum

-Three business leaders have joined the Board of Directors of US-India Strategic Partnership Forum, the Washington-based advocacy group that champions stronger US-India bilateral commercial and strategic ties.
+The US-India Strategic Partnership Forum (USISPF), which announced that three new business executives have joined its Board of Directors, said their experience as leaders in healthcare, IT services and consulting, and private equity, will prove an asset in its work to create a ''powerful bilateral partnership'' between the United States and India.

-Chief Executive Officer of Varian, a Siemens Healthineers company, Chris Toth, Chairman and Managing Director of Cognizant India and President of Digital Business and Technology Rajesh Nambiar and Managing Director (India) and Member, Executive Management Group, Warburg Pincus, Vishal Mahadevia, are the three new inductees to join the Board, the US-India Strategic Partnership Forum (USISPF) announced in a statement on Tuesday.
+In a statement on Tuesday, the Washington DC-based advocacy group announced that Chief Executive Officer of Varian, a Siemens Healthineers company, Chris Toth, Chairman and Managing Director of Cognizant India, Rajesh Nambiar and Managing Director (India), and Member, Executive Management Group, Warburg Pincus Vishal Mahadevia have joined the Board.

 “I look forward to working closely with USISPF towards our shared goals and further strengthening the US-India partnership.”
 Mahadevia said he is honoured to join the Board of Directors of the US-India Strategic Partnership Forum.

 USISPF President and CEO Mukesh Aghi added that Varian, Cognizant and Warburg Pincus have expressed a strong commitment to the US-India partnership, and the new Board Members “will be an instrumental part of our ongoing engagement between the two countries.”
-PTI YAS VM VM
+PTI YAS RUP RUP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)